liyenhsu/restaurant-data-with-consumer-ratings/README.md

 ### Results

 [Project-Hsu.pdf](Project-Hsu.pdf) is a written report for this project.
-For the code, several collaborative filtering approachs are shown in [collaborative_filtering.ipynb](collaborative_filtering.ipynb) and [gibbs＿sampling.ipynb](gibbs_sampling.ipynb).
+For the code, several collaborative filtering approachs are shown in [collaborative_filtering.ipynb](collaborative_filtering.ipynb) and [gibbs_sampling.ipynb](gibbs_sampling.ipynb).
 Data exploration and visualization (in preparation for a content-based approach) are shown in [exploration.ipynb](exploration.ipynb).
 And [content_based.ipynb](content_based.ipynb) shows the content-based approach.

 ### Acknowledgements
 Dataset Creators: